claire-wang-gh/ameba-iot-docs/ameba/en/at_command/src/common_at_command.rst

    - 3: Output the information from the last statistic time by now.

-<interval>: The interval time, in second.
+:<interval>: The interval time, in second.

    - [1,INT_MAX]

-<count>: The statistic count, 0 or -1 means infinit count.
+:<count>: The statistic count, 0 or -1 means infinit count.

    - [-1,INT_MAX]

 Error Number
 ~~~~~~~~~~~~~~~~~~~~~~~~
-- 1: Error input parameter numbers.
+:1: Error input parameter numbers.

-- 2: Can not start task successfully.
+:2: Can not start task successfully.

-- 3: Error input mode.
+:3: Error input mode.

 Example
 ~~~~~~~~~~~~~~